 - Long-press an app you want to delete

-- Continue pressing even when the quick action menu appears–this takes around 2-3 seconds
+- Choose Delete App from the haptic touch Quick Action menu or continue pressing even when the quick action menu appears–this takes around 2-3 seconds

 - Wait until the quick action menu disappears and the apps start to wiggle, then release the long press